Only Love Can Break Your Heart: Critical reception

 In retrospective reviews, Justin Chadwick from Albumism described the cover version as "stirring", stating that it "manages to stay faithful to the original's melancholy weight while transforming Young's minimalist composition into a fresh and thrilling dancefloor-friendly affair."
 He added, "Propelled by multi-layered dub basslines, house rhythms, piano loops, and pounding drum breaks, the group's interpolation sounds little like Young's 1970 single, save for the equally plaintive power of Lambert's ruminations."
 Stephen Thomas Erlewine from AllMusic said it is "not only cleverly ironic, but also works".

 Music video

 Two music videos were released for the single.
-The original version is mostly in black and white and depicts Lucy Gillie from early 90s pop trio Golden miming the vocals (Lambert refused to appear in the video).
+The original version was directed by Nicola Baldwin and partly shot by her in black and white Super 8.
+It depicts Lucy Gillie from early 90s pop trio Golden miming the vocals (Lambert refused to appear in the video).
 The second features Cracknell miming to Lambert's vocals and depicts the band entering a cinema in a small French town (that inspired the group's name) where they see themselves in a movie.
 The act includes this song in their live shows with Cracknell performing the song.